 To achieve these research goals, our multidisciplinary team consists of researchers with backgrounds in cell biology, physics, engineering, cancer biology, systems biology, and chemistry.
 The physical properties of cells and nuclei are also important in the context of food and cooking.
 For example, why do some cells have a stiffness similar to Jell-o, while others are more like cream cheese?
 How can we engineer cultured meat that has delicious texture?
 Food is rich with examples of scientific concepts, and is also an excellent way to engage students and a general audience in the excitement of scientific inquiry, the origins of what we eat, and the beauty of science in everyday life.
 Learn more on our Science & Food blog hosted by Discover Magazine.
 For more information about next year’s Science & Food course and associated outreach and public events, stay tuned here.

-Our work is currently supported by the National Institutes of Health (NIH-NCI 1R21CA289090, 1F31CA288105 to Angelina Flores); the National Science Foundation (BRITE Fellow Award CMMI-2135747 to ACR; Graduate Research Fellowship to Corinne Smith); The Paul G. Allen Family Foundation (Allen Distinguished Investigator Award to ACR); the Department of Defense (Ovarian Cancer Research Fund TEAL Expansion Award); the United States Department of Agriculture/ National Institute of Food and Agriculture, Agriculture and Food Research Initiative, Novel Foods and Innovative Manufacturing Technologies Program (2022-67017-36485); the Marcie H. Rothman Presidential Chair (to ACR); and the Farber Family Foundation.
+Our work is currently supported by the National Institutes of Health (NIH-NIGMS R35 GM 161448; NIH-NCI R21 CA 289090; F31 CA 288105 to Angelina Flores); the National Science Foundation (BRITE Fellow Award CMMI-2135747 to ACR; Graduate Research Fellowship to Corinne Smith); The Paul G. Allen Family Foundation (Allen Distinguished Investigator Award to ACR); the Marcie H. Rothman Presidential Chair (to ACR); and the Farber Family Foundation.
+We are also grateful for previous awards from the Department of Defense (Ovarian Cancer Research Fund TEAL Expansion Award) and the United States Department of Agriculture/ National Institute of Food and Agriculture, Agriculture and Food Research Initiative, Novel Foods and Innovative Manufacturing Technologies Program (2022-67017-36485) that have supported ongoing projects.